 Macau Travel Tips #5.
 Avoid Chinese Restaurants In The Casinos

 Speaking of dining in the hotel restaurants, it took me a little time to learn that the Chinese restaurants there are mostly a waste of your time and money.
-With locals shunning them for cheaper and better options on the street, they often stay empty or close to it, which leads to a very depressed dining environment and very little ambience.
+With locals shunning them for cheaper and better options on the street, they often stay empty or close to it, which leads to a very depressed dining environment and hardly any ambience.
 They’re basically haunts for tourists who don’t know any better, so don’t fall into the same trap.

 The only other time to venture into hotel restaurants is for upscale International fare like French, Italian, Indian and Japanese cuisine, as well as buffets.
 It will be expensive, but the food is often stellar.

 6. Try Macanese Food

 Proper Macanese food can only be found in one place in the world – Macau!
 Once you leave town that ship will have sailed, so it’s integral to get on board while you still can.
 Assuming you like Western food, and especially Portuguese food, then you’ll dig Macanese cuisine as well, since it’s basically the same thing, just with more exotic ingredients.

 For more information, check out our handy Macanese Food Guide, to learn all about its history, top dishes, and the best restaurants to try them in.